PizzaPat/Yahoo_Finance_Stock_Ticker/README.md

 - ```yh-ticker --add <symbol>```.
 Adds the symbol of the stock to the text file, replace <symbol> with your desire stock symbol, e.g. ```yh-ticker --add GOOGL```
 - ```yh-ticker --remove <symbol>```.
 Removes the symbol of the stock from the text file, replace <symbol> with your desire stock symbol, e.g. ```yh-ticker --remove GOOGL```
 - ```yh-ticker --create list```.
 Creates new text file for tickers.
 Users must initiate this command before add/remove/start tickers.
 You can also complete remove all tickers by this command as well
 - ```yh-ticker --start ticker```.
-Start scrapping the current tickers' information and display it on the terminal from Yahoo Finance website.
+Start scraping the current tickers' information and display it on the terminal from Yahoo Finance website.
 - ```yh-ticker -h```.
 Get information about options